talonvoice/noise/noises.md

 - Not every one can do this!

 ### X (xuh) velar fricative
-- Like making the sound "och" or "augh"
+- Like making the sound 'och' or 'augh'
 - Keep mouth open and lips parted
 - Gently retract tongue towards back of throat
-- Say "ah"
+- Say 'ah'

 ## Combined hiss and voiceless noises